Agile-TNG/Agile-TNG.github.io/source/_posts/2014-03-21-the-seven-samurai.markdown

 ---

 Enterprise Agile is a phrase that's bandied about a lot.
 What is it, why would you want it, and how do you get it?
-The Seven Samurai answers those questions.
+The Seven Samurai is a pattern that delivers answers to those questions.

 {% img /images/Agreement.jpg %}

 <!-- more -->

-In the ever-accelerating marketplace it's common sense that businesses must continously adapt to avoid being outcompeted by others.
-On a small scale the process of adaptation can be dealt with by regular Scrum retrospectives and the Demming cycle.
+In an ever-accelerating marketplace, businesses must continously adapt to avoid being outcompeted by others.
+On a small scale the process of adaptation can be dealt with by Scrum retrospectives and a Demming cycle of continuous improvement.
-A significant program or business unit, however, cannot adapt piece-meal or it risks the Lean sins of stress, irregularity and waste.
+A product portfolio, however, can't adapt piece-meal or it risks internal misalignment.

 * toc
 {:toc}

-Let's define enterprise agility in terms of continuous adaptation.
-Adaptation of internal structure and process as delivery capabilities evolve.
-Adaptation of external value streams to customer experiences, market forces and technological innovations.
-Adaptation of these two to each other to maximise product-market fit and ROI.
+Enterprise agility is defined by continuous adaptation to changes in the market - both opportunities and challenges.
+Adaptation of internal structure as delivery capabilities evolve.
+Adaptation of external service configurations to customer experiences, market forces and technological innovations.
+Adaptation of services and capabilities to each other to maximise product-market fit and ROI.

-Adaptation obviously applies during process transformation, but for enterprise agility continous adaptation must continue even after new process elements are bedded down.
-The Seven Samurai pattern language provides a framework for doing that.
+Continuous adaptation obviously applies during process transformation but, to qualify under this definition of enterprise agility, adaptation be continuous even after new process elements are bedded down.
+It's the pulse of an Agile organization.
+The Seven Samurai pattern language provides a framework for this.

 ## Spoilers
 {:.no_toc}